openedx-unsupported/edx-app-android/README.md

 - **prodDebug**: Uses prod flavor for debug builds.
 - **prodDebuggable**: Uses prod flavor for debug builds with debugging enabled.
-- **prodRelease**: Uses prod flavor for release builds that'll work on devices with Android 4.4.x (KitKat) and above.
+- **prodRelease**: Uses prod flavor for release builds that'll work on devices with Android 5.0.x (Lollipop) and above.

 Building For Release
 --------------------